yanji84/tic-tac-toe-rl/README.md

 # Experiments

-The following shows the average reward from last 100 games that have been played.
+The following shows the average reward from last 100 games that have been played over a training period of about 180k games.
 Orange is when the agent plays against a random player.
 Yellow is when the agent plays against a near-optimal strategy player.
 In both cases, the agent always makes the first move

 ![Alt text](/screenshots/game_reward.png?raw=true&style=centerme "Experiments")